jesus9ias/accouma/README.md

 # accouma
-An Account Manager system for personal finances
+An Account Manager system for personal finances.

 ## Motivation